 - And of course, in stews, like this one.

-A couple recipes with yellow curry paste:
+Recipes with yellow curry paste:

 I hope you enjoy making and trying out this Easy Thai Yellow Curry Paste Reicpe!